chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # table's primary key, and the table's non-key columns (attributes) are
     # given.
 In addition, for the location dimension the subset of the
     # attributes that should be used to lookup the primary key are given.
 As
-    # mentioned in the beginning of this guide, using named parameters are
+    # mentioned in the beginning of this guide, using named parameters is
     # strongly encouraged
     book_dimension = Dimension(
             name='book',